yhoogstrate/fuma/README.md

 | TopHat Fusion post | potential_fusion.txt  | tophat-fusion_post_potential_fusion
 | TopHat Fusion post | result.txt            | tophat-fusion_post_result

+Or run:

+	fuma --formats

+To get an overview of the versions at the commandline.

 ### -l LINK_SAMPLE_TO_ANNOTATION ###

 Each dataset must be annotated with only one dataset.
 This can be achieved using the following argument syntax: